Calebh101/ItlwmCLI/README.md

 # Compiling Yourself

 Requirements:
-- macOS (because it has specific header files for HeliPort)
+- macOS (because it has specific header files that HeliPort needs)
-- FTXUI header files accessible (I installed via Brew)
+- Everything else is in `/lib` and `/include`